Daily readings

 30But God raised him up from the dead the third day:

-31Who was seen for many days, by them who came up with him from Galilee to Jerusalem, who to this present are his people giving testimony to the people.
+31Who was seen for many days, by them who came up with him from Galilee to Jerusalem, who to this present are his witnesses to the people.

 32And we declare to you, that the promise which was made to our fathers,

-33This same God has fulfilled to our children, raising up Jesus, as in the second psalm also is written: You art my Son, this day have I begotten you.
+33This same God has fulfilled to our children, raising up Jesus, as in the second psalm also is written: You are my Son, this day have I begotten you.

 2